asquare004/CollabNotes/README.md

-# Note Editor with Chatbox
+# CollabNotes

 ## Description
 This project is a web-based application that allows users to write and download notes while chatting with other users in real time.
 It's a simple and interactive tool for collaborative note-taking and communication.
+We submitted CollabNotes as our project for Operating Systems Lab (CSC 211).
 ## Team Members
 This project was done by :